lucas-fern/mast30034-jupyterbook/_sources/content/week09/tutorial.md

 - Meet with your team
 - Get your sprint 3 checkpoints assessed
 - Conduct a retrospective on your sprint 3 performance
-- Make plans for the third sprint
+- Make plans for the 4th and 5th sprints
 - *Plan how you will answer the key questions for your project*
 - Ask any questions you've got